 Marketers can also enhance their Push campaigns by choosing to have the mobile app open a Rich Push message when a user opens the notification.
 Push notifications with a Rich Push message are useful when you want to prompt a user to open the app and view the message, rather than relying on a different user action.
 For example, instead of relying on the user going into the app during his or her birthday week, a "Happy Birthday" push notification sent on the user's birthday could cause the user to tap the notification and display the congratulatory promotion.

-Oracle Responsys and the SDK have changed how in-app campaign messaging works for mobile apps built with the 6.40.0 on onwards SDK versions.
-In 19A, we have enhanced the Responsys server and SDK infrastructure to use a pull based mechanism from the SDK instead of relying on "Silent Push Notifications".
-The SDK retrieves In-app campaign messages from Responsys after the user installs the mobile app and then in five-minute intervals.
-The retrieved messages are cached locally and displayed whenever an In-app event is triggered.
+Oracle Responsys and the SDK have changed how In-App Campaign Messaging works for mobile apps built with the 6.40.0 and onwards SDK versions.
+In 19A, we enhanced the Responsys server and SDK infrastructure to use a pull-based mechanism from the SDK instead of relying on "Silent Push Notifications".
+The trigger for the SDK to retrieve messages from the Responsys servers is an "App Launch" (when a user brings the app to the foreground).
+The SDK enforces a five minute interval between "In-App Message retrievals" from the Responsys servers.
+Retrieved messages are cached locally and displayed whenever an In-App event is triggered.

 Size of the Rich HTML creative content used in In-app campaigns is no longer limited to 3.5 KB.

 In-app messages will be delivered to mobile apps on iOS devices, even if the mobile app has been "force quit" by the mobile app user.